-Registration Current Hamline Students Register Online Visiting Students Mail or fax the registration form.
+Registration Current Hamline Students Register Online Visiting Students Complete the registration form.
 Your registration will be acknowledged via e-mail.
-Student Administrative ServicesEast Hall, Room 113 1536 Hewitt AvenueSaint Paul, MN 55104-1284 Fax: 651-523-2585Phone: 651-523-3000 Course Credit & Course Load All courses listed; are four semester credits unless otherwise noted.
+Registration forms may be submitted: in person to Student Administrative Services, East Hall 113 by mail to Hamline University Registration, MS-A1750, 1536 Hewitt Ave, Saint Paul, MN 55104-1284 by email to email@example.com by fax to 651-523-2585 Please contact Student Administrative Services at 651-523-3000 or firstname.lastname@example.org with registration questions.
+Course Credit & Course Load Most courses are four semester credits unless otherwise noted.
 A total of eight semester credits is the maximum course load for summer.
-Hamline students are granted residency credit for up to eight credits taken during the summer (See Residency Policy section in the Undergraduate Bulletin)Hamline students wishing to take more than a total of eight semester credits must file a petition with the Student Administrative Services office.
-(Visiting and Postbaccalaureate program students are excluded from the credit limit.)
-It is strongly advised that students do not take more than one course during the same summer term.
-Course Cancellation Check after June 1 on the Piperline course schedule for your course status.
-Students will be notified by e-mail if a course in which they are registered is canceled.
-Drop/Add Policy Nonpayment and/or nonattendance does not drop you from your course(s) and does not result in a refund or reversal of charges.You may drop classes through the second class period of any term and get a 100 percent reversal of tuition charges.
-After classes have begun, you must submit a drop/withdraw card signed by your instructor in order to be officially withdrawn and have your charges reversed (and receive your refund if applicable).If you decide to drop your course before the first day of classes, you may contact the Student Administrative Services office at 651-523-3000 to officially drop.Classes can be added with instructor signature on the first or second day.
-Classes can be dropped online via Piperline through the last day to drop a class.
-Drop and add cards can be picked up from the Student Administrative Services office and must be returned there in person.
+Hamline students wishing to take more than a total of eight semester credits must file a petition with the Student Administrative Services office.
+Visiting and Postbaccalaureate program students are excluded from the credit limit.
+It is strongly advised that students do not take more than one course during each summer term.
+Drop/Add Policy Add, Drop, and Withdrawal deadlines can be found on the academic calendar at www.hamline.edu/academiccalendars.
+Nonpayment and/or nonattendance does not drop you from your course(s) and does not result in a refund or reversal of charges.
+If you decide to drop or withdraw from your course, please contact Registration and Records at email@example.com.
+Hamline undergraduates may drop classes via Piperline through 5 pm on the last day to add/drop.
+After that date, students must bring a signed add/drop/withdrawal form to the Student Administrative Services front desk.
+Audits To audit a course you must obtain permission from the instructor.
+Pick up an Audit Card from the Student Administrative Services office, bring it to the first day of class, and have the instructor sign it.
+Courses can be audited for a fee of $100 which must be turned in with the audit card by the second day of class.
+The audit fee is non-refundable.
+Courses must have a minimum enrollment of eight students for an audit to be allowed.
 Academic Policies Summer students are responsible for knowing certain information located in the Undergraduate Bulletin.
 The Academic Policies section includes information on grades, incomplete contracts, and class attendance.
 Courses that are referenced as prerequisites for summer classes can also be found in the Undergraduate Bulletin.